 FundFire: BBH Doubles Down on High Conviction Focus

-Scott Clemons, Chief Investment Strategist of Brown Brother Harriman Wealth Management, discusses our investment platform, including our approach to asset allocation, third party manager selection and manager due diligence with Tom Stabile of FundFire.
+Scott Clemons, Chief Investment Strategist of Brown Brother Harriman, discusses our investment platform, including our approach to asset allocation, third party manager selection and manager due diligence with Tom Stabile of FundFire.

 FundFire: Bet on Managers in Middle-Market Lending

-Scott Clemons, Chief Investment Strategist of Brown Brother Harriman Wealth Management, speaks with Tom Stabile of FundFire about our value-oriented approach to investing, some current investment opportunities we are seeing in emerging equities and middle market private lending and the types of investment vehicles in which we invest.
+Scott Clemons, Chief Investment Strategist of Brown Brother Harriman, speaks with Tom Stabile of FundFire about our value-oriented approach to investing, some current investment opportunities we are seeing in emerging equities and middle market private lending and the types of investment vehicles in which we invest.

 FundFire: BBH Looks to Add Senior Advisors, Offices

-Chief Investment Strategist, Scott Clemons, sits down with Tom Stabile of FundFire to discuss the recent growth of Brown Brothers Harriman Wealth Management, as well as continued investments in the business and clients we work with.
+Chief Investment Strategist, Scott Clemons, sits down with Tom Stabile of FundFire to discuss the recent growth of Brown Brothers Harriman, as well as continued investments in the business and clients we work with.

 On Second Thought...